thetron/css3buttons_rails_helpers/readme.md

 # What's new in version this version?

+## 0.9.6

+Added ability to render a block of buttons as a split button and styled so the first button will remain displayed while the remaining buttons will be displayed in a drop down.
+Also added a new dropdown icon and css classes to display

 ## 0.9.5

 Not a whole lot, mainly just fixes for bad paths in the CSS that crept through in the last update.
-As well as prepping for version 1.0.0 with will be compaitible with the Rails 3.1 asset pipeline.
+As well as prepping for version 1.0.0 with will be compatible with the Rails 3.1 asset pipeline.

 ## 0.9.4